 - 2 free pins available on level shifter chip, this mean that is you have a device that need level conservion between 3V3 and 5V in both way, you have two pins left and accessible for that

 - Edit 03/17/2014 : New V1.1 Auto-reset feature using Pi GPIO 18

 - Edit 03/17/2014 : New V1.1 Added switch on ArduiPi board connected to Pi GPIO 17 (mainly to be able to clean shutdown the Pi)

 - ArduiPi github repository

 - Sample of driving i2c and SPI OLED LCD

-- ArduiPi test board used to test the ArduiPi board during production process
+- ArduiPi test board and test procedure used to test the ArduiPi board during production process

 - Using NRF24L01 connector of ArduiPi to use RFM12B tranceiver